 Follower numbers are nice to look at, but a metric much more valuable for influencer marketing campaigns is the engagement rate.
 In the end, you want followers to engage with the postings, not only admire the content from a distance.
 We already talked about likes and comments on Instagram in comparison to Facebook.
 Additionally, we introduced you to the Like Follower Ratio and its significance for brands collaborating with influencers.
 But which factors impact the Like Follower Ratio?
 Does a high follower number equal a high engagement rate or do micro-influencers take the engagement throne?

-We see a shift of importance from pure follower numbers towards the quality of the audience.
+We see a shift of importance from pure follower numbers towards the audience quality.
 More companies recognize that a cooperation with influencers who offer many but unengaged and uninterested followers is not worth the investment.
 But what does an influencer need to bring into play to achieve sky-high engagement rates?

 The star influencer – Does a celebrity status guarantee high engagement?